CEN30319c/AAW_Project/README.md

   The website is now viewable at localhost:3000 in a web browser.

   Changes to the project may also be done while the command prompt/terminal is running the localhost.
 The website will automatically refresh to reflect new changes.

+-Outside contributions
+The calendar displayed on the calendar page comes from http://www.instantcal.com/ A tool called ICAL was used to parse an .ics file to get the list of upcoming events on the calendar page.
+The repo for ICAL is here: https://github.com/mozilla-comm/ical.js/